aws-samples/amazon-ivs-auto-captions-web-demo/deployment/README.md

 Run `aws configure` to set your credentials and the region where you want the demo resources deployed.

+### 3) Change input audio language (optional)

+You can change the default input audio language (English) by modifying the following parameters in the [cloudformation.yaml](./cloudformation.yaml) file:

+* **AudioLanguageCode**: ISO 639-1 code of the audio language to be transcribed, you can find the corresponding code [here](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes).
+* **AudioLanguageTranscribeCode**: Amazon Transcribe code of the audio language to be transcribed, you can find the corresponding code [here](https://docs.aws.amazon.com/transcribe/latest/dg/supported-languages.html).

+> **Notes:**<br>
+> * This demo supports *overlays*, *custom vocabulary* and *vocabulary filter* functionalities only for **English transcriptions**.<br>
+> * This demo supports partials only for **English transcriptions**, any other language transcriptions will be displayed with less frequency and may span across more than 2 rows of captions.

-### 3) Configure translate languages (optional)
+### 4) Configure translate languages (optional)

 When the deployment script starts execution, you will be prompted for confirmation on whether to enable the **Translate** feature or not.
-If enabled, other captions languages besides English can be selected when visualizing the stream through the Player.
+If enabled, other captions languages besides the audio one can be selected when visualizing the stream through the Player.
 Any [Amazon Translate](https://docs.aws.amazon.com/translate/latest/dg/what-is.html) supported language can be enabled by updating the [Translate Languages file](./translate-languages.json) and setting the desired translation languages value to **true**.
 If the Translate feature is enabled and no language has been enabled in the file, the **Spanish** translation will be made available by default.

+> **Note:**<br>
+> This demo supports partials only for **English transcriptions**, translations will be displayed with less frequency and may span across more than 2 rows of captions.

-### 4) Run deployment script
+### 5) Run deployment script

 Run `bash deploy.sh`.